rakeshbodavula/GPA-calculator/README.md

 # GPA-calculator

-### This is a JavaScript that helps the students to calculate their GPA
+### This is a JavaScript Project that helps the students to calculate their GPA

 ## Deployment Link: https://rakeshbodavula.github.io/GPA-calculator/